IBM/ruby-kubernetes-controller/README.md

-# Rubykubernetescontroller
+# Ruby Kubernetes Controller

-`RubyKubernetesController` is a Client-Side library which allows users to interact with core Kubernetes APIs natively from within their Ruby applications.
-This library is compatible with all leading Kubernetes I nstances, including OpenShift Kubernetes, Azure Kubernetes Service, Amazon EKS, Google Kubernetes Service, IBM Kubernetes Service, and Rancher Orchestrated Kubernetes.
+`Ruby Kubernetes Controller` is a Client-Side library which allows users to interact with core Kubernetes APIs natively from within their Ruby applications.
+This library is compatible with all leading Kubernetes Instances, including OpenShift Kubernetes, Azure Kubernetes Service, Amazon EKS, Google Kubernetes Service, IBM Kubernetes Service, and Rancher Orchestrated Kubernetes.
 This library also supports yaml ingestion for creating, patching, updating, or deleting existing Kubernetes